Diallage: Controversies

 Although it was supposed to be a legitimate variant of diopside, gemdat.org claims diallage to be a 19th-century name variant of some stones of the amphibole and pyroxene groups.
 The site also claims that most specimens under this name are either hypersthenes or diopsides.
 However, pseudohyperstene is also a synonym for diallage, therefore it is not a hypersthene, as pseudo means not genuine.
 Furthermore, opinions whether it is a distinct species or a variant differ.
 Even the reason for why it's a variant, or which mineral's variant it is, differs.
-Mindat claims it is a variant since the parting is different, while Wiktionary states that it is a green variety of pyroxene.
+Mindat claims it is a variant since the parting is different.
 Britannica claims diallage to be either of the pyroxenes augite and diopside.
 Furthermore, the formula of the mineral differs from site to site.
-On the Hungarian Wikipedia, diallage has the formula of Ca7Fe2+Mg6Fe3+Al(Si14Al2O48), while on mindat.org it has the formula of CaMgSi2O6.
+On mindat.org it has the formula of CaMgSi2O6.
 Furthermore, in the "Minerali Collection" journal, diallage is given the following formula: Ca(Mg,Al)(Al,Si,Al2)SiO6.
-In addition, theodora.com claims the mineral's composition to be the same as diopside's, however the site also says that it sometimes contains magnesium, aluminium and iron molecules, when it is actually similar to augite in composition (thus diallage being a junction between the two minerals).
-The fact that the journal claims the Mohs scale to be between 5 - 6, with a specific gravity of 3.2 - 3.3, with theodora.com and the Merriam-Webster dictionary stating it has a Mohs of 4 and a gravity of 3.2 - 3.35, adds confusion to the situation.
+The Merriam-Webster dictionary stating it has a Mohs of 4 and a gravity of 3.2 - 3.35, adds confusion to the situation.